scottbanyard/polarh7-bluetooth/README.md

 Written in Python.
 Connects to a Polar H7 chest strap using Bluetooth Low Energy (BLE).
 Transfers heartbeat & RR interval data in real-time.

+Within the source code, Firebase uploads are commented out.
+These can be uncommented back in if necessary - each result in real-time is pushed to Firebase using threading.

 ## Installation

 - Pull / clone this repository.